admtoha/flex-size-fix/README.md

 </div>
 ...
 ```
-Next to the script, you'll find an interactive example/demonstration file.
+Next to the script, you'll find an interactive example/demonstration file "demo_example_flex_size_fix.html".
 You can download it, place it in the same directory as the script, and observe the script in action.

 <h2>How it Works</h2>